vishful/project-builder-complete-crud/README.md

 ![Image description](https://i1.faceprep.in/ProGrad/face-logo-resized.png)

-# ProGrad Project Builder | Try Connecting with DATABASE
+# ProGrad Project Builder | Connecting with DATABASE

 ## A Quick Introduction

-Re-write your entire week - 4 project into a database project
+This lab will be completely based on your week-4 Java project.

 ## What should you do
 ```